Modelling the Kohn-Sham potential for molecular dissociation with orbital-independent functionals: a proof of principle

 As described in the Supplemental Material, the \textsl{conditional} potential and the total Hartree-XC potential in the EXX approximation for two-electron singlets coincide, i.e. $v_\cond^\text{EXX}=v_\text{Hxc}^\text{EXX}$.

 To construct an effective co-motion from $v_\cond^\text{EXX}$, we first extract an effective distance as in Eq.~\eqref{eq:Dofx}.
-Then, we choose as $x_\text{crit}$ the $x$ value where the density within the two nuclei is minimal, as this point is typically very close to the point where the density integrates to one ($x_\text{crit}$ for $f^\sce$) as well as to the location of the maximum of the kinetic potential ($x_\text{crit}$ for $f^\cond$).\cite{HodRamGod-PRB-16, GiaVucGor-JCTC-18} The associated width, $\beta^{f_\text{EXX}}$, is shown in yellow in Fig.~(SM1) of the Supplemental Material, while the resulting \textsl{conditional} potential is shown in Figure~\ref{fig:vcond and vhxc fsce and fexx} (lower left panel) together with the exact and the EXX conditional potentials.
-Although our approximation is quantitatively worse than the source potential ($v_\cond^\text{EXX}$), it does introduce a qualitative correction: a small peak around the bond midpoint.
+Then, we choose as $x_\text{crit}$ the $x$ value where the density within the two nuclei is minimal, as this point is typically very close to the point where the density integrates to one ($x_\text{crit}$ for $f^\sce$) as well as to the location of the maximum of the kinetic potential ($x_\text{crit}$ for $f^\cond$).\cite{HodRamGod-PRB-16, GiaVucGor-JCTC-18} The associated width, $\beta^{f_\text{EXX}}$, is shown in yellow in Fig.~(SM1) of the Supplemental Material.
+The resulting \textsl{conditional} potential (blue) is shown in Figure~\ref{fig:vcond and vhxc fsce and fexx} (lower left panel) together with the exact (red) and the EXX (yellow) conditional potentials.
+Although our approximation increases the repulsion around the positions of the nuclei if compared to the source potential ($v_\cond^\text{EXX}$), it does introduce a qualitative correct feature: a small peak around the bond midpoint.
 This is a direct consequence of the structure of the proposed \textit{ansatz}: the use of an effective co-motion introduces some correlation effects that are absent from the source potential.
 The same effect is visible in the total Hartree-XC potential, which now features a hint of step structure completely absent from the EXX potential.

-Unfortunately, neither the SCE- nor the EXX-modified potentials model the accurate extent of the step structure, because their source potentials do not feature the local maximum of the exact \textsl{conditional} potential and, therefore, their effective co-motions do not model the transition around \SI{31}{\bohr} from one nucleus to the other, differently than $f_\cond$ (Figure~\ref{fig:fcond}).
+Unfortunately, neither the SCE- nor the EXX-modified potentials model the accurate extent of the step structure, because their source potentials do not feature the local maximum of the exact \textsl{conditional} potential.
+Therefore, their effective co-motions do not model the transition around \SI{31}{\bohr} from one nucleus to the other, differently than $f_\cond$ (Figure~\ref{fig:fcond}).